East 143rd Street–St. Mary's Street station: Station layout

 This underground station has three tracks and two side platforms.
 The center express track is used by the weekday peak direction <6> service.
+The 6 local train serves the station at all times.
+The next stop to the south is Cypress Avenue, while the next stop to the north is East 149th Street.

 Both platforms have their original Dual Contracts mosaic trim line and name tablets.
 "143" tablets for "East 143rd Street" run along the trim line at regular intervals and the name tablets have "E. 143RD STREET" in all-caps, serif lettering.
 Dark blue i-beam columns run along the platforms at regular intervals with every other one having the standard black name plate with white lettering.

 There are no crossovers or crossunders to allow free transfers between directions.
 There is a closed newsstand that has been tiled over.

-By passenger count, it is both the least-used station in the Bronx and the least-used IRT station citywide.
+By passenger count, it is the least-used station in the Bronx, the least-used station outside of the Rockaway Line, and the least-used IRT station citywide.

 Exits

 Both platforms have one same-level fare control area at the south (geographical west) end.
 Each one has a turnstile bank, token booth, and two street stairs.
 The ones on the Pelham Bay Park-bound platform go up to the either southern corners of the T-intersection of Southern Boulevard and East 143rd Street while the ones on the Manhattan-bound platform go up to either northern corners.